Platform-OS/platformos-check/docs/checks/parser_blocking_javascript.md

 # Discourage Use of Parser-Blocking JavaScript (`ParserBlockingJavaScript`)

+This check aims to eliminate parser-blocking JavaScript in your app.

 Using the `defer` or `async` attributes is extremely important on script tags.
 When neither of those attributes are used, a script tag will block the construction and rendering of the DOM until the script is _loaded_, _parsed_ and _executed_.
 This can create network congestion, interfere with resource priorities, and significantly delay page rendering.

 JavaScript in platformOS apps should always be used to progressively _enhance_ the user experience.
 Therefore, parser-blocking script tags should never be used.